-Now is the perfect time to clear up some of the most common misconceptions surrounding handicap parking practices.
-Surveys have shown that 74% of people have personally witnessed an accessible parking space being misused.
+Now is the perfect time to clear up some of the most common misconceptions surrounding handicapped parking practices.
+Surveys have shown that 74% of people have witnessed an accessible parking space being misused.
 Therefore, everyone needs to understand some critical elements associated with handicapped parking.
-As you can imagine, many still do not have a basic understanding of the laws and regulations surrounding handicap-accessible parking.
-Here are some of the most common misconceptions explained!.
+As you can imagine, many still do not understand the laws and regulations surrounding handicap-accessible parking.
+Here are some of the most common misconceptions explained!

-It is a common misconception that all handicap accessible parking spaces are for people who “physically need them” – i.e., appear to the naked eye to need the spaces.
-There are many “hidden disabilities” that many people do not realize merit use of handicap accessible parking spaces.
-Even if there is no visible sign of a disability or need for a mobility device, it does not necessarily mean that someone is misusing a parking space.
+It is a common misconception that all handicap-accessible parking spaces are for people who “physically need them” – i.e., appear to the naked eye to need the spaces.
+There are many “hidden disabilities” that many people do not realize merit in using handicap-accessible parking spaces.
+Even if there is no visible sign of a disability or need for a mobility device, it does not necessarily mean someone is misusing a parking space.

-Building on the last point, the striped lines directly beside handicap accessible parking spaces have a specific purpose and should not be parked within.
-Some people think it is better to park in these spots in a pinch rather than a handicap-accessible space.
+Building on the last point, the striped lines directly beside handicap-accessible parking spaces have a specific purpose and should not be parked within.
+Some people think it is better to park in these spots in a pinch rather than in a handicap-accessible space.
 In reality, utilizing either can cause accessibility issues for those with disabilities.
-Some people may even believe these spaces are perfect for parking motorcycles, golf carts, or small vehicles.
-However, these should be left for those who genuinely need them.
+Some may even believe these spaces are perfect for parking motorcycles, golf carts, or small vehicles.
+However, these should be left to those who genuinely need them.

 These striped areas are no spaces at all.
-These areas provide the extra room individuals need in wheelchairs to enter and exit their vehicles safely.
-This area is necessary because the ramp deployed from inside their vehicle extends approximately.
+These areas provide the extra room individuals need in wheelchairs to safely enter and exit their vehicles.
+This area is necessary because the ramp deployed inside their vehicle extends approximately.
 5 feet.
 Without this additional room, users would not have the space to navigate up or down their ramp.
-Therefore, when you park in or partially in these spaces, you take away the valuable room needed for someone to enter or exit their vehicle.
+Therefore, when you park in or partially in these spaces, you take away the valuable room for someone to enter or exit their vehicle.

-Oh, one last thing… In addition to causing convenience issues for people with disabilities, parking in these spots can also have major consequences for the offenders.
-In most locations, obstructing & parking illegally in a handicap zone carries a fine of at least $500 and jail time (source).
+Oh, one last thing… In addition to causing convenience issues for people with disabilities, parking in these spots can have major consequences for the offenders.
+In most locations, obstructing & parking illegally in a handicapped zone carries a fine of at least $500 and jail time (source).

 The above statement is both true and false.
 Indeed, disabled license plates cannot be transferred between vehicles, just like any other license plate.
 However, handicap placards that hang from the rearview mirror can be used in any vehicle the person who is issued the placard is currently riding.
 The person does not have to be driving the vehicle to use the placard to be legal.

-With that said, it is prohibited to let other individuals use a placard that is not issued to them.
+That said, it is prohibited to let other individuals use a placard not issued to them.
 Placards are allotted to a single person, and misuse can have major consequences.
 Stiffer penalties are now being imposed across the country, and many states are taking a closer look at monitoring methods for proper use to ensure accessibility to all.

-Superior Van & Mobility, is a proud member of the National Mobility Equipment Dealer Association (NMEDA).
-We are also accredited by NMEDA and a participant in their Quality Assurance Program (QAP).
+Superior Van & Mobility is a proud member of the National Mobility Equipment Dealer Association (NMEDA).
+We are also accredited by NMEDA and a Quality Assurance Program (QAP) participant.
 QAP is a recognition reserved for only the highest-rated mobility dealers with the BEST customer experience in the Nation.
 To learn more about Superior Van & Mobility or our adaptive solutions for cars, trucks, vans, and SUVs, please visit SuperiorVan.com today.